 Inexpensive broadband access could be provided right in your own backyard.
 Wouldn’t it be cheap insurance to install a $600 satellite hub in community centers?
 It’s cheaper than cellular and provides a backup for cable modems.
 Right now.

 Viasat2 and Jupiter2 both deliver 100 GB a month for around $100/month.
 Cellular delivers only 10GB a month for the same $100/month.
 Cell service may not be there when you need it most.
 Satellite internet isn’t better than landlines, but it’s cheaper and faster than cellular.

-Delta has the largest current fleet of Gogo 2Ku aircraft with its entire fleet of 660 domestic mainline aircraft providing WiFi and Alaska Airlines will install Gogo’s 2Ku on its entire Boeing and Airbus fleet.
+Delta has the largest current fleet of Gogo 2Ku aircraft and Alaska Airlines will install Gogo’s 2Ku on its entire Boeing and Airbus fleet.
 Virgin America currently uses ViaSat for WiFi.
 ViaSat covers over 90% of the world’s most popular flight routes using a combination of its global Ku-band and Ka-band networks.
 Long distance airplanes like the Boeing 777 and 787 would likely have satellite internet.

 Military Comsat Communications